emeliesvensson/CIU265-virtualPet/README.md

-# Virtual pet Augment Reality
+# Virtual pet Augmented Reality

 Virtual pet is a Cardboard app for helping high school students practice their English oral skills